riqra/riqra-challenge/backend.md

 ### Auth

-In order for a user to purchase in our store, it must be logged in first, but some of them don't have an account yet, so must allow that too.
+In order for a user to purchase in our store, it must be logged in first.

 #### Login